What You Need To Know

 - Tattoos that will become distorted as the minor continues to grow.

-- Tattoos or piercings without the proper documentation.
+- Tattoos without the proper documentation.

 This list is only some basic issues, and individual artists and/or locations may be more restrictive of working with minors.
 It is also important to remember that the tattooing of a minor in Florida that is younger than 16 is a crime, as it is in many areas.
 Not only will we not engage in this practice, but you should be cautious of any studio who is willing to violate this law for you, as they likely cut other corners as well.